Restructuring Amid Insecurity: Constitution amendments suffer setback

 • States to return documents to Senate, House of Reps

-Efforts of the Senate and House of Representatives to restructure Nigeria by tinkering with the 1999 Constitution (as amended) appear to have suffered a setback as the 36 state governors and Speakers of the Houses of Assembly rejected the constitution amendments, citing non-inclusion of state police as the reason.
+Efforts of the Senate and House of Representatives to restructure Nigeria by tinkering with the 1999 Constitution (as amended) appears to have suffered a setback as the 36 state governors and Speakers of the Houses of Assembly rejected the constitution amendments, citing non-inclusion of state police as reason.

 Consequently, they are sending the documents containing the amendments back to the National Assembly without concurrence.